ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 log.error('Order creation failed for user', { orderId: order.id, userId: user.id, ex });
 ```

-Additional data should be an object.
-This way services know how to serialize it nicely to additional data fields.
+Additional data should be structured as an object, allowing services to efficiently serialize it into distinct data fields.

 ```js
 log.error('this is the message and it should always be same', { all data, exceptions and variables in additional data });